-- Academic record

-- o a NUFFIC credential evaluation;

-- content of the degree (field related);

-- Courses in mathematics, statistics, scientific research knowledge and research methodology.

-- English language requirements: please consult the admissions website for the up to date requirements.

-- Analytical skills, i.e. mathematical skills, which need to be at least Mathematics A or B at pre-university level (Dutch: VWO) for candidates that received their Bachelor's degree in a country that ratified the Lisbon Convention; for other countries or if the level of mathematics cannot be established, a GMAT test score of at least 600 is required;

-- Curriculum Vitae;

-- A letter of motivation;

-- Two letters of recommendation from a representative of the followed bachelor programme.
+- Academic record - o a NUFFIC credential evaluation; - content of the degree (field related); - Courses in mathematics, statistics, scientific research knowledge and research methodology. - English language requirements: please consult the admissions website for the up to date requirements. - Research and mathematical skills.
+Mathematical skills at pre-university level (Dutch: VWO).
+Furthermore applicants need to possess basic knowledge and skills with regards to the empirical cycle and have insight into the fundamental principles of social science research and being able to design, conduct and evaluate quantitative and qualitative research.; - Academic skills, including skills in reading, writing, textual analysis and critical reflection. - Curriculum Vitae; - A letter of motivation; - Two letters of recommendation from a representative of the followed bachelor programme.